babyfish-ct/graphql-ts-client/README.md

 ```

-7. Run your app
+### 7. Run your app

 Goto the root dir of your app, execute
 ```
 yarn start
 ```
 Now, you can access http://localhost:3000

+This is the simplest demo, you can view the full demo [apollo-demo](example/client/apollo-demo) to know more

-# More
+# MoreLinks

 1. [Run the example](example/README.md)
 2. [Code generator configuration](codegen-properties.md)